ONEPOST Data File Preferences

 It is also important that your data file does not contain any missing qualifiers.
 It is not necessary to surround every field in the data with text qualifiers (only fields that contain a separating character as part of its value), however, it is important to ensure that each start qualifier has a closing qualifier.

-Another common form of Text file is a Fixed-length file.
-This is a file where each of the data fields in the same position in every record is a fixed length.
+Another common form of text file is a fixed-length file.
+This is a file where each of the data fields, in the same position in every record, has a fixed number of characters.
 Typically, the text within the data fields is ‘padded’ with blank spaces at the end to ensure the field conforms to the set fixed length.

 If you are supplying us with a fixed-length file, you must also include a field specification document that details the start and end positions of each field as well as well as the length of each field.